 All personnel at the ITC are to be bonded against the unauthorized use or release of EMIS data.
-Pursuant to state legislation2, the following is in effect: "Any person who removes data from the information system established under this section for the purpose of releasing it to any person not entitled under law to have access to such information is subject to §2913.42 of the Ohio Revised Code prohibiting tampering with data.
+Pursuant to state legislation, the following is in effect: "Any person who removes data from the information system established under this section for the purpose of releasing it to any person not entitled under law to have access to such information is subject to section 2913.42 of the [Ohio] Revised Code prohibiting tampering with data."
+(ORC § 3301.0714(K)).
 The ITC site may not provide any EMIS data to any individual, company or agency without the expressed written consent of the EMIS reporting entity, other than data that the ITC submitted to the Department.